madhums/madhums.github.io/work.md

 <h2 class="mt-0">
   Waiting for Cows
-  <span class="post-meta pull-right">2022 - present</span>
+  <span class="post-meta pull-right">2022 - 2025</span>
 </h2>

 Waiting for Cows is an interactive storytelling project that explores the complex relationship between humans, animals and technology.
+My role as a creative coder is to gather all the data from the farm, build custom interfaces for the farmer and give a real time simulation at the art installation.

+This project was nominated for the 2025 Gouden Kalf (Dutch Oscars) in the Digital Culture Production category.

 <p>
   <span class="tag">ruby</span>